JRV7903/System-Threat-Forecaster/README.md

 - Encoded categorical variables and handled missing data
 - Trained classification models including Random Forest, XGBoost, and LightGBM
 - Evaluated models using AUC, accuracy, and F1-score

+## Results

+- I achieved a public score of 0.64 and a private score of 0.67 placing me in the top 10 performers in the competition